Les Baux-de-Provence: Climate

 The climate in Les Baux-de-Provence, as in the rest of the Alpilles, is considered Mediterranean.
 The winters are mild and dry and summers hot and dry.
 The average maximum temperature is in July and August (29 °C) with the lowest average minimum temperature in December and January (+ 3 °C).
-The wettest month is January with an average of 7 days of rain against two days in July.
+The wettest month is January with an average of 7 days of rain as against two days in July.
 The Alpilles region receives more rainfall than the shores of the Mediterranean: 500 mm / year in Camargue against 600 to 700 mm / year in Les Baux.
 Major frosts are rare and were more frequent in the 19th century as evidenced by repeated freezing of the Rhône which has been virtually unknown since then.

 The mistral violently blows from the north or north-west especially in winter and spring.
-The Alpilles deflect the wind but it blows in Baux almost as strong as in the north of the chain.
-The mistral blows strongly 100 days a year on average and less strong on 83 days leaving only 182 days a year without wind.
+The Alpilles deflect the wind but it blows in Les Baux almost as strongly as in the north of the chain.
+The mistral blows strongly 100 days a year on average and less strongly on 83 days leaving only 182 days a year without wind.
 There are two types of mistral: the "white mistral" on clear days and the "black mistral", rarer, which is accompanied by rain.